 Scholarships and Aids

-The following types of financial aid are available for DPT students.
-Typically, students will receive a combination of aid depending on financial need and availability of funds.
+The following financial assistance are available for DPT students.
+Typically students receive a combination of aid depending on financial need and availability of funds.

 Graduate Assistantships to Third Year DPT-students

 A limited number of graduate assistantships are offered to third year students based on their scholastic achievements during the DPT program.
 These assistantships are offered on a competitive basis.

 Based on financial need; approximately $500 to $1,000 per semester.
 Read More